ajianaz/usago-flutter/docs/development/responsive_layout_strategy.md

 ## Conclusion

-This mobile-first responsive layout strategy ensures a consistent, optimized experience across all device types while minimizing development complexity.
-By constraining desktop to tablet-portrait width and centering content, we maintain design consistency without creating separate desktop layouts.
+This mobile-first vertical layout strategy ensures a consistent, optimized experience across all device types while minimizing development complexity.
+By using the same vertical Column layout for both mobile and tablet (with tablet only enhancing spacing and sizing), and constraining desktop to the tablet-portrait width, we maintain design consistency without creating separate layout structures.

-The key is to think mobile-first, enhance for tablet, and simply constrain for desktop - not create entirely new experiences.
+The key principles are:
+- Mobile and tablet both use vertical Column layouts with identical structure
+- Tablet only differs in enhanced spacing, padding, and sizing - never in layout structure
+- Desktop constrains the vertical tablet layout to 768px width and centers it
+- No horizontal Row layouts should be used for tablet auth pages or any other components

+This approach ensures future developers can implement responsive designs without special configuration - just follow the mobile-first vertical pattern and enhance spacing for tablet.